doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/bert_origin.md

 to predict whether the second sentence is the next sentence of the first in the BERT input sequence.
-Due to self-attention in the transformer encoder, the BERT representation of the special token “&lt;cls&gt;” encodes both the two sentences from the input.
+Due to self-attention in the transformer encoder, the BERT representation of the special token 『&lt;cls&gt;』 encodes both the two sentences from the input.
-Hence, the output layer (`self.output`) of the MLP classifier takes `X` as the input, where `X` is the output of the MLP hidden layer whose input is the encoded “&lt;cls&gt;” token.
+Hence, the output layer (`self.output`) of the MLP classifier takes `X` as the input, where `X` is the output of the MLP hidden layer whose input is the encoded 『&lt;cls&gt;』 token.

 ```{.python .input}
 #@save